 South Slave educators recognized for excellence

-Hay River, NT – The South Slave Divisional Education Council (SSDEC) announced the 2019 winners of the Excellence in Education Award at its annual Fall Inservice.
+Fort Smith, NT – The South Slave Divisional Education Council (SSDEC) announced the 2021 winners of the Excellence in Education Awards at its annual staff in-service.

 The purpose of the Excellence in Education Awards is to publicly recognize the sustained commitments and outstanding contributions made by staff, parents and community members in helping to create the best possible futures for South Slave students.
 The Excellence in Education Awards are awarded annually to recipients nominated by their peers and selected from the following three categories: